pothosware/PothosCore/muparserx/Readme.txt

 Warning: The library requires a C++11 compliant compiler!

 Syntax rule changes:
   - Curly brackets removed from unit postfix operator identifiers.
 (I need them for on the fly array construction)
   - in place array construction like: {1,2,3} to create a row vector
   - Comma can no longer be used to separate terms in an expression.
   - '#' added for comments

 API Changes:
   - C++11 features introduced in the code
   - Functions defining variables, constants, operators or functions will now throw an exception if a a token with a similar identifier already exists.
     Their API changed to take a managed pointer instead of a raw pointer.
   - Hooks for customizing error messages added; German translations added
-  - Functions for undefining variables, constants, functions and operators added
+  - Functions for undefining variables, constants, functions and operators added.
-  - Functions for querying the presence of variables, constants, functions and operators added
+  - Functions for querying the presence of variables, constants, functions and operators added.

 Changes:
   - added "zeros" function for creating matrices initialized to all zero added